The Adventures of Robin Hood: Comic and storybook adaptations

 Knockout Comic (weekly picture paper, Amalgamated Press, London) No 434, June 21, 1947 – No 447, September 20, 1947, 14 issues, 28pp in black-and-white and drawn by Michael Hubbard) Produced when the film was first revived after World War II, with several deviations made from the film's plot, the comic strip's storyline is generally faithful to the look and narrative of the Warner Bros.' film.
 However, the famous climactic duel between Robin and Sir Guy is reduced to a couple of strip panels, with Robin remaining dressed in his earlier monk's habit.
 The strip opens with a joust between Robin and Sir Guy, a scene which was in the original screenplay, but was never actually filmed.

-London's Ward, Lock & Co. published a thick children's book entitled The Adventures of Robin Hood to coincide with the film's opening.
-Although no year is given it must have appeared early in 1938 since Warner's publicity department used the hand-tinted pictures found in the book—whose costume colors are often different from those in the film—for Sunday supplements in newspapers.
-With very few differences, the storyline hews closely to that of the screenplay, even inserting the fight between Friar Tuck and the disguised King Richard deleted from the final print.
-16 color plates and well over 100 black and white stills, all taken from the movie, are scattered throughout the text.

-Another, thinner but taller, hardbound edition came out without a date but in what must have been 1955.
-This is deduced from its dust-jacket, the rear fold-over of which contains an advertisement for Ward, Lock's storybook version of Rogues of Sherwood Forest, a film which appeared in 1955.
-In this volume only 8 color plates appeared but all the black and white photos are reprinted and the text is identical to the first version.
-Yet another edition,similar to the second was produced, again, without a year and also sans dust jacket, the picture from the dust-jacket being printed in color directly onto the book's hard cover.